AdyKalra/TestingToolsviaTestPyramid/ResponsiveWebTests.md

 Hive Mind - This is the device database.
 Though not essential for the running of Hive CI it enables better monitoring and control of devices. http://bbc.github.io/hive-ci/

 * Testmunk - automates mobile app testing https://testmunk.com/

+* GhostLab - mirror the master device to all other screens. https://www.vanamco.com/ghostlab/